tools-life/taskwiki/README.md

 #### Report splits

-Taskwiki can provide additional information reports on a task list (selected, or part of a viewport) and on individial tasks as well.
+Taskwiki can provide additional information reports on a task list (selected, or part of a viewport) and on individual tasks as well.
 These reports are shown in dynamic temporary splits.

     * [ ] Tidy up the house !!
 (2015-08-23)